tracymu/api-tutorial/index.md

 ![movie list](images/movie-list.png)

-Find the `search.html.erb` view file and add the code:
+Find the `search.html.erb` view file and add this code to the end:

 ```erb
 <% if @results.present? %>